Managing fertiliser application with the seed

 Crops vary in their tolerance to fertilisers, with oats, barley and wheat more tolerant than lupins and chickpeas.
 Canola is the most sensitive winter crop type.

-The difference in tolerance between canola and wheat can be seen in the trays in Photo 2.
-They were prepared with urea applied with the seed simulating a 33 cm row spacing with a seed furrow width of 25 mm, or an SBU of 7.6%.
+The difference in tolerance between canola and wheat can be seen in these trays I prepared with urea applied with the seed simulating a 33cm row spacing with a seed furrow width of 25mm, 7.6% SBU.

 Photo 2: No fertiliser (left) was better than 25 kg/ha of urea (right) for the canola in this seed sensitivity test.